dev-scripts/prakashbhandari.com.np/content/posts/how-to-send-slack-notification-with-laravel.md

 # 4. Send Notification

 Once you have  *Webhook URL*, you can simply use that URL in you app to send the notification from your Laravel app to Slack channel.
-I have added below code on router to test the Notification
+I have added below code on router to test the Notification.

 {{< github-code-snippets b64a808009be0c4514b52707c44bec3d >}}